Frambooisier/Coh2-cheaters-list/README.md

 ### Contributing

-If you want to add another cheater to the list, please make a Pull Request (PR) with proof of their cheating.
+If you want to add another cheater to the list, please create issue with the name and steam ID in the title.
 Ensure to include:
 - **Cheater Name**
 - **Steam ID**
 - **Proof (screenshots, videos, etc.)**
+- game replay
+- proper description of events and timestamps

 ### Developer Response

-Until now, Relic has not responded to any emails, messages on Discord, or comments in live videos regarding these issues.
+Relic is not responding to reports, this list is an attempt to induce ban wave from Relic by contributing the list of well documented cheaters making it as easy as possible for Relic.

 ---